 The largest snow playground in Jacques-Cartier Park is being created during the Ottawa Winterlude 2020 on the Quebec side in the city of Gatineau.
 Here's how it works: Snow sculptures are created, ice slides lure you to winter fun, and the audience gathers in front of the stage to watch the shows of the commentators on stage.

-The Snowflake Kingdom can be reached from the Confederation Park with the free Sno Coach, a bus line that connects the venues of Winterlude in ten-minute intervals.
-The main topic of conversation in our bus is - as could hardly be expected - the weather and the cold: a family man, who is traveling with his two children, tells how he first came to Snowflake Kingdom years ago.
-"I have never frozen as much in my life as I did then," he laughs.
-His neighbor proves him right: "Yes, Today the winter clothes are much better"And he grins with red-hot cheeks.
+The Snowflake Kingdom can be reached from the Confederation Park with the free Sno-Coach, a bus line that connects the Winterlude venues at ten-minute intervals.
+The main topic of conversation in our bus is - like hardly to be expected - the weather and the cold: a family man who is traveling with his two children tells how he was at Snowflake Kingdom years ago.
+"I never froze so much in my life," he laughs.
+His neighbor agrees with him: "Yes, Today the winter clothes are much better"And he grins with red frozen cheeks.

 We are at Snowflake Kingdom early in the morning, but there are plenty of families on the grounds already, when we arrive.
 Active participation and having fun are, what people come here for.
 Ice slides, over which children and their parents slide down screeching with delight have been set up.
 On their bums, mind you.
 Here you just sit on the ice and slide down.
 There are the Glacier Slide for individuals, the Iceberg Slide for individuals or groups, the Chinook, where you slide down the mountain in big tires, and the Kiddie Slide for the little ones.

 Snow sculptures are still under construction during our visit.
 Four three-dimensional sculptures are planned, two of which are completed during our visit, and two wall facades depicting the theme of the park: the Year of Sports in Canada and the bicentenary of Sir John A. Macdonald's birthday.